Template Inheritance and Reusability

 {/foreach}

-If you render this template, the result would be exactly the same with or without the block tags.
+If you render this template, the result will be exactly the same with or without the {block} tags.
 Blocks have access to variables from outer scopes.
-It is just a way to make it overridable by a child template:
+They just provide a way to be overridden by a child template:

 {layout 'parent.Latte'}